carl0sarb0leda/gitreview/issue_template.md

-*How can we avoid this problem?
+*When does this problem occur?

 *In which project version is most prominent?

-*Please give us an advice about this problem.
+*Please give us a small description about this problem.